EganGu/camr-seq2seq/README.md

 # SUDA at CAMRP2023

-This repository contains the system we submitted as [CAMRP2023](https://github.com/GoThereGit/Chinese-AMR).
+This repository contains the system we submitted at [CAMRP2023](https://github.com/GoThereGit/Chinese-AMR).

 ## Intro